MuthammalMahendiran/M2_Automatic-Robot-Car/1_Requirements/README.md

 * LEFT
 * RIGHT
 * STOP

-  The car will be moving automatically acording to these commands.
+The car will be moving automatically according to these commands.